membraneframework-labs/guide/chapter1/pipeline.md

 ## Add `handle_init` definition

 Elements used in the pipeline and links between them should be given in `handle_init` function.
 This function receives single argument - configuration/options, which are given when the pipeline is started.
-In our case, it will be a string containing path to the `.mp3` file to play.
+In our case, it will be a string containing the path to the `.mp3` file to play.

 ```elixir
 def handle_init(path_to_mp3) do